 Would love to hear any user research best practices that have worked for you over the years.

 About us: Workomo is a “System of Intelligence” for professional relationships, targeted at global power professionals or “prosumers”.
 Our iOS app is currently in private beta.
-If you would like to give it a spin & provide early adopter feedback, do leave a comment on this post and we will get in touch with you directly.
+If you would like to give it a spin & provide early adopter feedback, please sign up here.

 This post was originally published on Soumitra’s personal Medium blog.